-- 427. Claimant also points to various public statements by then President Vladimir Putin in which he stressed that "repatriation" or "return" of Russian capital from countries like Germany and Cyprus was "a very good sign" and "a good signal."106 - 428.
-Finally, although insisting that it is not required by the ECT and not relevant therefore to the issue of jurisdiction, Claimant asserts, by reference to various agreements regarding acquisition of Yukos shares, that it did in fact legally acquire and pay for all of its Yukos shares acquired in 1999 and 2000.
-Claimant alleges that, from 2000 to 2003, it paid more than US\$ 821 million in total for the acquisition of shares in 1999 and 2000.
-Claimant notes that "[t]here is no requirement that an investment be acquired by paying cash at the time of acquisition, or at market prices."
-Claimant asserts that Respondent's complaint that Claimant paid for shares with promissory notes later repaid with proceeds from the shares or other types of "off-market transactions" is therefore a "red herring."
+- 463. Claimant also points to various public statements by then President Vladimir Putin in which he stressed that "repatriation" or "return" of Russian capital from countries like Germany and Cyprus was "a very good sign" and "a good signal."
+121 - 464.
+Finally, although insisting that it is not required by the ECT and not relevant therefore to the issue of jurisdiction, Claimant asserts, by reference to the transactions through which the VP Trust was established, that it did in fact legally acquire the Yukos Shares in 2001.